diegoong/LBYCPA1-EQ8/README.md

-# How to use run Exp2
+# Welcome to Diego's Exp2

+Diego's Exp2 consists of two easy steps
-Step 1: Enter your annual income
+Step 1: Enter/Input your annual income
 Step 2: Wait for the program to compute your annual and monthly income tax